manyaa1712/Music-Genre-Classification-using-Machine-Learning-techniques/README.md

 ## Background

-As a data scientist working at Spotify, my mission is to enhance the user experience of our music streaming platform.
+My mission is to enhance the user experience of our music streaming platform.
 One way to achieve this is to provide accurate and personalized music recommendations to our users.
 One crucial aspect of personalized music recommendations is accurate genre classification of music tracks.
 While traditional manual genre labeling can be time-consuming and often subjective, an automated model that can recognize the genre of music by analyzing its sound characteristics could be a valuable tool for my platform.

 Over the years, many approaches have been developed for automatic genre classification of music, including rule-based systems, feature-based models, and deep learning-based models.
 While rule-based systems rely on manually defined rules, feature-based models extract relevant features from the audio signal and classify the music based on these features.
 Deep learning-based models, on the other hand, learn hierarchical representations of the audio signal using neural networks and can achieve state-of-the-art performance in genre classification tasks.